 We will need to consider the possible order $\lambda$ of a homogeneous $k$-form $\gamma_k$ on a cone $C$ which is in the kernel of $\lapc$, or of a mixed degree form $\gamma = \sum_{k=0}^7 \gamma_k$ which is in the kernel of $\dc + \dsc$. \begin{prop} Let $\gamma$ be a homogeneous $k$-form of order $\lambda$ which is harmonic on the cone: $\lapc \gamma = 0$.
 Then we have:

 \end{prop} \begin{prop} Suppose that $\gamma$ is a homogeneous $k$-form of order $\lambda$ which is closed and coclosed: $\dc \gamma = 0$ and $\dsc \gamma = 0$.
 Then we have:

 \end{prop}

 Propositions~\ref{homolapexcludeprop} and~\ref{homoddstarexcludeprop} use only the fact that we have a $7$-dimensional Riemannian cone.
 However, the fact that the link $\Sigma^6$ is a compact Einstein manifold of positive scalar curvature allows us to slightly extend the results of these propositions, for functions and $1$-forms.
-This is the content of the next result and the remark that follows.
+This is the content of the next several results.
 These extended ranges of excluded rates for harmonic functions and $1$-forms are used, for example, in Theorem~\ref{infinitesimalslicethm} to establish that theorem in the AC case all the way to $\nu \leq -1$, rather than just $\nu < -2$.

 \begin{prop} Let $f$ be a harmonic function on a $\G$~cone, homogeneous of order $\lambda$.
 Then